Arts Sector rally to Save the Arts

-To find out more about the campaign to improve the funding situation for the arts in Northern Ireland, visit www.keepourartsalive.com or phone the Arts Council of Northern Ireland on (028) 9038 5200.
+To find out more about the campaign to improve the funding situation for the arts in Northern Ireland, visit www.keepourartsalive.com, visit the Arts Council of Northern Ireland's 'Campaigning for the Arts' webpages or telephone (028) 9038 5200.

 *Arts and Culture, (2004), Arts Council of Northern Ireland Study